usnistgov/ndn-dpdk/iface/mockface/README.md

 # ndn-dpdk/iface/mockface

-This package implements a mock face for testing.
+This package implements a mock face for unit testing.

 Test code can invoke `MockFace.Rx` to cause the face to receive a packet.
 All MockFaces depend on `MockFace.TheRxLoop` singleton as their `iface.IRxLooper`.